Case Study Initiative

 Impact of the Learning Method

-Students of the method have made the following comments to us (these comments are from seminary students):
+For an example of how the method has made an impact on educational circles, see this article by Karla Suomala at Luther College.
+Additionally, students of the method have made the following comments to us (these comments are from seminary students):

 In all the training we get at school - there are a lot of holes.
 We talk often of hypothetical situations, role playing how to deal with an annoying grandma…We do not, however, spend much time talking about building interfaith relationships or considering real life situations we will undoubtedly face.
 The case-study method was a perfect tool because it utilized the value of story - a very Jewish framework.
 They presented modern situations many of us had experienced growing up or feared we might face professionally, which no antiquated rabbinic text could accurately address in a pluralistic way.
 The stories of the people and places became a holy text that was well written, detailed, engaging and personal.